 In economic downturns, businesses need to examine every aspect of their operations.
 This is when retailers may focus on cost-saving measures and finding ways to serve their customers better, even though resources may be limited.
 In this post, we examine some important/common areas where retailers invest time, money, and energy during economic uncertainty.

 1. Omnichannel e-commerce

 The pandemic accelerated the shift to online retail, and as a result, customers expect ubiquitous and seamless shopping experiences across channels.
 To keep up, retailers need to be where customers expect them to be – available on any device, anytime, anywhere.Tip: If you are not already present online for your customers, now is a good time to start.
-There are advanced systems available to help you to digitize your product information, set up an e-commerce platform, and start merchandizing and selling your products online.
-To learn more about how product discovery can help your online merchandizing at Voyado Elevate.
+There are advanced systems available to help you to digitize your product information, set up an e-commerce platform, and start merchandising and selling your products online.
+To learn more about how product discovery can help your online merchandising at Voyado Elevate.